 The Executive-in-Residence program hosts executives to discuss their perspectives and experiences.
 You can meet others who share your interest through several student organizations, including Merchandising Inc. and the National Retail Federation Student Association.

 Merchandising study tours to New York, Hong Kong/China, Europe or Dallas allow you to earn 3 credit hours and provide international exposure to the industry.
 Students tour showrooms, manufacturing facilities, retail establishments, museums and significant historical structures.

-A Residents Engaged in Academic Living Community (REAL Community) brings together students in the College of Merchandising, Hospitality and Tourism who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together students in the College of Merchandising, Hospitality and Tourism who live on campus to enhance academic and social experiences.